-LSHK 3.0 CPD Points - This Course is accredited by The Law Society of Hong Kong for the Continuing Professional Development programme.
-The Course is Three hours (excluded scheduled breaks) in duration, the Certificate of Attendance will NOT be issued to delegate if he/she is absent for more than Thirty minutes (except scheduled breaks); hence the delegate will NOT be entitled to any CPD Points.
-After the completion of this Course, delegate should update his/her Mandatory CPD Training Records with the 3.0 CPD Points for the Course should he/she wishes to claim CPD Points.
+LSHK 3.0 CPD Points - This course is accredited by The Law Society of Hong Kong for the Continuing Professional Development programme for 3.0 CPD Points, Allocated Number: 20160860.
+The course is three hours (excluded scheduled breaks) in duration, the certificate of attendance will NOT be issued to delegate if he/she is absent for more than thirty minutes (except scheduled breaks); hence the delegate will NOT be entitled to any CPD Points.
+After the completion of this course, delegate should update his/her Mandatory CPD Training Records with the 3.0 CPD Points for the course should he/she wishes to claim CPD Points.
 Delegate is recommended to keep the Records up-to-date at all times.